XPath Contains: Text, Following Sibling & Ancestor in Selenium

 driver.get("https://demo.guru99.com/test/guru99home/");

-//with the help of ancestor of the anchor whose text is 'SELENIUM'
+// using the ancestor of the 'SELENIUM' link

 }